Dance Reviews

 By Brianna Alexis Heath from See Chicago Dance.

 "The projections, that often mimic what the dancers are doing on stage, at times blur their bodies together into what becomes a beautiful mural of shapes and colors.
 This, paired with the how the dancers play with illusion—bending their bodies into shapes and pushing their bodies past what we believe is humanly possible—helps to further blur this line between reality and myth.
 At one moment, Brown seems to be levitating and circling in the air as Knowlton rotates her around on his feet.
 It’s not clear where her body begins or ends as she continues to pull herself through and dangle from his legs, the projections morphing with their bodies to create other shapes and images." "...it celebrates these women’s strength, resilience and place in Mexican history with underlying commentary on the way women—their bodies and voices—have been used to propel the agenda of colonialism.
 Like the controversial myths of Pocahontas and Sacagawea, the narratives of women who are praised for having sacrificed their lives working for peace between the colonizer and the colonized, connect to the modern discussion of who owns women’s bodies and labor."
-Here is the Full Review here.
+Full Review here.

-BY Ayako Kato from Performance Journal
+By Ayako Kato from Performance Journal

 Silvita successfully conveys Mexican mythology, history and her heritage.
 Applying the strength of the Acro Yoga training, she elevated the mentally and physically challenging practice into her own art form, and the serene and careful movement execution by dancers even reminds us of the historical pyramids of the Sun and the Moon in Mexico.
 Her music collaborator Wiebe Dirk Ophorst also generously takes us into the journey through the ancient land of Mesoamerican cultures and the history of the Aztecs with the hints of contemporary sound essences freely combining electronics.
 Silvita has been accumulating her discipline step by step as those pyramids are built, and the strength and suspension themselves represent her own character of living through her life in the United States overlapped with the one of La Malinche.
 Witness and feel her magical craft of uniting all the ancient and contemporary elements with her peer resonating collaborators.
 We will feel hope.
 Full review here.